dlareau/puzzlehunt_server/docs/hunt_creation.rst

 - Put all of your additions inside the "content" block unless specified otherwise below.
 - Do any style sheet or JS loading you need to do inside of an "includes" block as mentioned above in the hunt section.
 - If you want to have simple answer checking and response, just use ``{% include "prepuzzle_answerbox.html" %}`` which will insert a submission box (and associated javascript) into the page and display the response string when the correct answer is entered.
-- If you opt not to use the puzzle answerbox template, you can use the supplied javascript helpter function "check_answer" which takes a callback that will be passed the response and the user's answer
+- If you opt not to use the puzzle answerbox template, you can use the supplied javascript helper function "check_answer" which takes a callback that will be passed the response and the user's answer
 - If you have supplied a resource_link that links to a zip file, after downloading from the management page, the files inside the zip file will be accessible using the the prepuzzle static tag: ``{% prepuzzle_static %}file.png``

 Update Current Hunt Label
 =========================

 Congratulations!
-You have finished creating a hunt, head over to ``{server URL}/staff/management/`` and click the "Set as Current" button next to your new hunt.
-This will cause it to become the hunt represented by the staff pages such as the Progress and Queue pages, it will be displayed on the homepage as the "Upcoming hunt", and it will be open to team registration.
+You have finished creating a hunt, head over to ``{server URL}/staff/management/`` and click the "Set Current" button next to your new hunt.
+This will cause it to become the hunt shown on the staff pages such as the Progress and Queue pages, it will be displayed on the homepage as the "Upcoming hunt", and it will be open to team registration.
 If any of those sound like things you don't want yet, you can wait as long as you want to set the hunt as the current hunt.